espadrine/email-login/README.md

 Confirmation of an email address happens by sending an email with a link like `https://example.com/login/?email=<email>&token=<base64>`.
-We store the temporary hashed token in the shadow directory.
+We store the temporary hashed token in the shadow database.
 Since only the email address has that token, if we receive a correct link, we know it was from the email address' owner.